 If you or someone you know is experiencing a serious illness or a mental health crisis, please call 911 or visit the emergency room nearest to you.
 Cooper Union does not have facilities for crisis care but there are resources available throughout New York City.

-Another resources is the National Crisis Text Line.
+National Crisis Text Line: Another resource is the National Crisis Text Line.
 To use this free service, text HOME to 741741 from anywhere in the United States, anytime, about any type of crisis.
 Crisis Text Line serves anyone, in any type of crisis, providing access to free, 24/7 support and information via a medium people already use and trust: text.

-Trans Lifeline’s Hotline is a peer support service run by trans people, for trans and questioning callers.
-Operators are located all over the U.S. and Canada, and are all trans-identified.
+Trans Lifeline: The Trans Lifeline is a peer support service run by trans people, for trans and questioning callers.
+Operators are located all over the U.S. and Canada and are all trans-identified.
 If you are in crisis or just need someone to talk to, even if it’s just about whether or not you’re trans, please call.
 The Lifeline is available 10am-4am EST. Volunteers may be available during off hours.
 You can connect with the Trans Lifeline by calling 1-877-565-8860.